This post was updated on February 2022.

 This post deals with the installation of Ditra Heat mats only and not the heating wire.

 So what are the two things you want to avoid when installing Ditra Heat mats?

 Pre-fill the waffles.
-Always.
+Always. (see update below)

 However, it does tell you to start setting the tile right over the mat.
 Also, the photos show the tile being set right over the orange heat mats.